wlonk/arcadia/arcadia.md

 Remember, if a character has a ruined reputation, they do not gain any social tokens for the associated actions.

-### Perception

-> #### TODO
->
-> Redo this section per notes at top of document.

-When you read another person, ask them a question from those allowed based on your relative rank.
-Then, draw one to four cards, depending on the strength of your relationship.
-You are looking for a card that matches their suit (see the card associations of the social roles; the GM can adjudicate for NPCs).
-If you don't get such a card, you may have an inkling, and should describe what you think to be the answer.
-If you do get such a card, you know positively.
-The other person must answer your question truthfully, and you may take that answer as advantage once when you later try to get that character to do something.
-("Advantage" gives you one free card in a conflict.)

-All of these questions pertain very much to the moment; we only ever get partial views of each other.
-This means that some questions, while they might in a broader sense have an answer, in the moment, they might not.

-When you are reading someone of a lower class than yourself, you may ask any of the following:

-  * What's your character really feeling?
-You need only answer with one word ("anger", "fear", "satisfaction", "discomfort", etc.)
-  * Is your character telling the truth?
-You need only answer "yes" or "no".

-When you are reading someone of the same class as yourself, you may ask any of the following, or any from an earlier list:

-  * How could I get your character to ____?
-  * What does your character worry might happen?
-  * What does your character wish I'd do?

-When you are reading someone of a higher class than yourself, you may ask any of the following, or any from an earlier list:

-  * What does your character intend to do?
-  * How could I put your character in my debt?
-  * What is your character hiding?

-They must then answer honestly, and describe how they let it slip:

-  * A gaze
-  * A blush
-  * A word

 ## Sessions